Saruspete/kdumptools/README.md

 ==========

 The kdumptools is a set of scripts to help you working with Kernel Dumps.

-When your system is unresponsive,
+When your system is unresponsive, it's always better to know what caused the hang.
+Let it be a human error, a kernel fault, a memory leak or a hardware issue.
+Instead of rebooting and loosing all clues, save the memory with kdump (in a file, nfs or ssh) then reboot.
+You'll be able to analyze the system state afterwards.

 ## How to use it / requirements